What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 First, find out about skills evaluation exam in the field you want to take.

-Additionally, if you have not successfully completed your technical internship, you will need to pass a Japanese language test to obtain Specified Skills residence status.
+Also, if you have not completed your Technical Intern Training well, you must pass the Japanese exam to obtain Specified Skills residency status.

-The requirements are to have passed the Japanese Language Proficiency Test (JLPT) N4 or above, or the Japan Foundation Japanese-Language Test (JFT).
+Passing the Japanese Proficiency Test (JLPT) N4 or higher or the Japan Foundation Test for Basic Japanese (JFT) is required.

 Don't forget to study Japanese.